 Office 365 is a suite of software services and apps such as Microsoft Word, Excel, and PowerPoint.
 Created to help businesses grow and adapt their business, Office 365 products are updated monthly with the latest features and security enhancements.
 In addition to Office applications, Microsoft Office 365 provides access to web conferencing, hosted email, and online cloud storage facilities.

-Increasingly, businesses are considering switching to Office 365 as their servers are no longer supported, but also in situations where the current infrastructure setup is no longer providing the support the business needs in today’s modern workplace.
+Increasingly, businesses are considering switching to Office 365 as their servers are no longer supported and in situations where the current infrastructure setup is no longer providing the support the business needs in today’s modern workplace.

 Small businesses demand IT solutions that are both practical and cost-effective.
-When it comes to office and email software it is vital that your team has access to reliable tools that don’t cause unnecessary strain on your growing business.
+When it comes to office and email software, it is vital your team has access to reliable tools that do not cause unnecessary strain on your growing business.

 - Hardware Maintenance Costs – The demand of on-premises email servers means your business is completely responsible for the upkeep, maintenance, and troubleshooting costs of your server.

-- Licensing costs – With Hosted Exchange services costs towards the more expensive side, a cloud based service such as Office 365 is much more cost effective.
+- Licensing costs – With Hosted Exchange services costs on the more expensive side, a cloud-based service, such as Office 365, is much more cost effective.

-In disaster situations, businesses using an in-house server could potentially lose all of their data without the appropriate data backup systems in place.
-This problem is something small business owners in particular need to worry less about, and cloud-based systems off this type of data-security.
+In disaster situations, businesses using an in-house server could potentially lose all their data without the appropriate data backup systems in place.
+This problem is something small business owners in particular need to worry less about, and cloud-based systems offer this type of data-security.

 If a business’s server breaks, the license can’t be moved.
 This means businesses using on-premises hosting face costly mistakes and risk losing the contents of their servers.

 Office 365 gives businesses access to award-winning Office software products, with easy-to-manage user licensing, and complete scalability to adapt to the demands of a growing business.
-In addition to this, smaller businesses are making the move to cloud-based systems to move away from expensive on-premises server costs and to allow their staff the freedom of flexible home-working opportunities without being tied to their office desk.
+In addition, smaller businesses are making the move to cloud-based systems to move away from expensive on-premises server costs and to allow their staff the freedom of flexible homeworking opportunities.

 With the reassurance of customer support and easy-to-use interfaces, businesses can migrate to Office 365 with less hassle and disruption to day-to-day business functions.